ls1intum/Artemis/docs/user/exercises/programming.rst

 This also means that other config files, like SwiftLint's ``.swiftlint.yml`` file, are not shown.
 Those files currently can only be accessed via your own IDE.

-Testing with Artemis Java Test Sandbox
+Testing with Ares
 --------------------------------------

-Artemis Java Test Sandbox *(abbr.
-AJTS)* is a JUnit 5 extension for easy and secure Java testing on Artemis.
+Ares is a JUnit 5 extension for easy and secure Java testing on Artemis.

 Its main features are